mohammedxsaeed/Smart-Autonomous-Rover_ITI-Embedded-ARM-Training/README.md

 ## Safety Notice

 Test with the wheels lifted or motor power disconnected first.
 The firmware contains software stop logic, but it is not a substitute for a physical emergency stop, current limiting, correct grounding, or a validated power design.

-## License

-No license file was supplied in the archive.
-Add a license before distributing the source publicly.